“Editing is like pruning the rose bush you thought was so perfect and beautiful until it overgrew the garden.”

 Using a Professional Editor

-Publishing Is Changing.
+Publishing Has Changed.
 Anyone Can Self-Publish, but Should They?

 Good editing can make the difference between an amateurish, self-published book and a professional book, one that looks like it came from a top-five publishing house.
 A good editor is invisible in the end product; the main goal is to help an author create a compelling, top-notch book that appeals to the target audience.
 Editing often means more than catching spelling, grammar, and punctuation errors, and it requires experience, empathy, and (I think) a good deal of humor.
 After all, we should enjoy the process.

 Different Types of Editing for Different Needs and Manuscripts

 Clean manuscripts only need what is called a "light" copy edit, which is the least time consuming (primarily fixing spelling, grammar, and punctuation errors).

 The next level of editing is "heavy" copy editing or "line editing,"which tackles everything in a light edit plus sentence structure, tone, and consistency.

 "Developmental editing" (sometimes called "substantive" or "content" editing) takes a big-picture look at a manuscript and its elements, including the very important aspects of readability and marketability.
 The editor helps the author identify and resolve issues, such as with plot, dialogue, continuity, and character development in fiction - or thesis, content, structure, and exposition in nonfiction.
 I also include line editing, specifically for readability, in this service, although not all developmental editors do.

 Tip: Proofreading is done on a "printer's proof" pdf after the layout/typesetting is completed, but before the actual printing of the book.
 It is always more expensive to fix errors during the proofreading process than in copy editing.